Nature Calls the Shot

-In Chapter 1 of Net Zero by 2050: Technology for a Changing Climate, I suggest that we can respond to the grim future that faces us in one of four ways.
+At this site’s home page I suggest that we can respond to the grim future that faces us in one of four ways.
 They are,

 Work with government agencies and large organizations to create policies that lead to reduced emissions of greenhouse gases.